| Channel

 low profitability.
 A channel very closely matched to how customers

 want to buy can be asset-efficient and highly profitable.
+Many

 manufacturers are uncomfortable with channel multiplication.
 It